-To answer the question of how does deforestation affect the environment, it is important to look at the reasons why humans need forests in the first place.
+To answer the question of how deforestation affects the environment, it is important to look at why humans need forests in the first place.
 Deforestation is the purposeful cleaning of forest land for other uses.
 Among the main reasons for this damaging practice are agricultural expansion and cattle breeding as well as to obtain raw materials such as palm oil, a key ingredient in cosmetics and food products widely used around the world, and timber used for fuel, manufacturing, and infrastructure development.
 Studies show that 15,3 billion trees are chopped down every year and over the past 12,000 years, nearly 50% of the world’s trees have been purposefully cleared by humans.
 This practice threatens our environment, from altering the climate and various ecosystems to compromising the existence of millions of humans and animals.

 1. Effects on Climate Change

 The scientific consensus on deforestation is that it intensifies climate change at a dramatic rate.
 The Global Forest Watch made it clear: protecting tropical rainforests is essential for achieving the climate goals of the Paris Agreement.
 Trees are known for their capacity to absorb carbon dioxide through photosynthesis.
 Healthy forests act as extremely valuable carbon sinks, with the Amazon rainforest being one of the world’s most important ones.
 However, deforestation is turning these sinks into huge net emitters, something that can have huge implications for slowing the pace of climate change and contributing to a steep rise in global temperatures.
 The current rate of rainforest-loss generated emissions is nearly 25% higher than those generated in the European Union and just slightly below US levels.
 Deforestation also increases the risk of uncontrollable wildfires because of humans burning vegetation.
 This, in turn, contributes to destroying forests, intensifying deforestation even more.

 The Effects of Deforestation on Soil Pollution and the Water Cycle